 - Backstage chat — the Backstage has its own chat for speakers and staff to communicate privately.
 It is only accessible through the Backstage link.

-- Direct messages — anyone can send messages to an individual at a Hopin event via DMs in the People tab.
+- Direct messages — anyone can send messages to an individual at an event on Hopin via DMs in the People tab.
 To send a DM, find the person you wish to chat with in the People tab, click their profile photo, and send a direct message to them.

-- Prepare your attendees before the event.
-Send over a personalized demo, or use one of ours to acquaint them with the Hopin platform before your event.
+- Prepare the attendees before the event.
+Send over a personalized demo, or use one of ours to cut the learning curve before the event.
 This is especially important for your speakers.
 It’s generally a good idea to do a rehearsal before your event starts.

 - Offer verbal instruction on Stage.
-In your welcome message, offer advice to your attendees on how to use Hopin and get the most out of the event.
+In your welcome message, offer advice to the attendees on how to use Hopin and get the most out of the event.

 - Write an informative Reception page.
 This can be helpful to folks upon first entering the event.

 - Direct the flow of your event in the Event chat.
-Use your Organizer messages to draw attention to what’s happening around the event.
+Use the Organizer messages to draw attention to what’s happening around the event.